USDat — Retail Risk Report

 Summary

 USDat is Saturn Labs’ permissioned, non-yield stablecoin.
-Reserves are held directly in the USDat smart contract itself — roughly 99% as $M (M0’s federated tokenized US Treasuries) plus a thin USDC float for the redemption gateway.
-Onboarded users mint and redeem 1:1 against either USDC or $M through Saturn’s app; non-onboarded holders are restricted to secondary-market exit (primarily Curve USDAT/USDC, which clears several million dollars of daily volume).
+Reserves are held directly in the USDat smart contract itself — effectively all of it as $M (M0’s federated tokenized US Treasuries), alongside a USDC float that the redemption gateway draws down and refills on demand.
+Onboarded users mint and redeem 1:1 against either USDC or $M through Saturn’s app; non-onboarded holders are restricted to secondary-market exit, in practice the single Curve USDat/USDC pool.

 Backing & solvency

-Forward risk worth tracking: Saturn’s documentation describes possible future allocations toward digital-credit exposure (most plausibly STRC, MicroStrategy/Strategy’s variable-rate perpetual preferred — see the sUSDat report for what that backing class looks like).
-As of report date, no such drift has appeared on-chain; the treasury holds only $M, USDC, and 1 wei of HEX dust.
-The live dashboard’s drift-probe panel watches for any non-allowlist token appearing in the treasury — the day that flips, the backing-risk profile steps up materially.
+Forward risk worth tracking: Saturn’s documentation describes possible future allocations toward digital-credit exposure — most plausibly STRC, Strategy’s variable-rate perpetual preferred; see the sUSDat report for what that backing class looks like under stress.
+As of 2026-08-11 that rotation has not started.
+The yield-and-credit leg of the Saturn stack is contained inside sUSDat’s dynamic reserve, and USDat remains the clean residual asset.
+The live dashboard’s drift-probe panel watches for any non-allowlist token appearing in the treasury — the day that flips, the backing-risk profile steps up materially and this report needs re-rating.

 Exit liquidity